backlabs1/TES3MP/README.md

 Run the server (on Intel-based hardware) with `/Applications/TES3MP.app/Contents/MacOS/tes3mp-server`.

+## Building on Windows

+Follow these steps to build TES3MP on Windows.

+- Open **Windows PowerShell** as Administrator and run `Set-ExecutionPolicy -ExecutionPolicy Bypass -Force`. **WARNING: This will allow PowerShell scripts to be executed on the system.**
+- Right-click on `CI\windows-build.ps1` and click **Run with PowerShell**.
+The script will ask for Administrator privileges. **WARNING: This script will install Chocolatey and use it to install dependencies.**

 ## Credits and licenses

 This project exists thanks to many people who have contributed to both OpenMW